kragen/derctuo/markdown/hardware-queuing.md

 A, then a mindelay-3 instruction from thread B?
 One or the other is going to miss their deadline!

-Here's an alternative: we have, say, 4 real-time "queues", A B C, each of which has up to one real-time task, and a fourth hardware task D, a best-effort task.
+Here’s an alternative: we have, say, 4 real-time “queues”, A B C, each of which has up to one real-time task, and a fourth hardware task D, a best-effort task.
 A runs every other cycle (or idles the machine), B runs every 4th cycle, and C and D run every 8th cycle; the sequence is